sstalin/AppBuilder/README.md

 - The default can be left for all other settings
 - Click Run
 - The MADL splash screen will display and a runtime instance of Eclipse will open the RCP version
+- As before, set the AppBuilder Home directory before creating a new project

 ### 7. Install the MADL plugin from the Update Site